Quality Scores and Augmentation Queries

-Methods, systems, and apparatus, including computer program products, for generating or using augmentation queries.
-In one aspect, a first query stored in a query log is identified and a quality signal related to the performance of the first query is compared to a performance threshold.
+Methods, systems, and apparatus, including computer program products, generate or use augmentation queries.
+In one aspect, a first query stored in a query log is identified, and a quality signal related to the performance of the first query is compared to a performance threshold.
 The first query is stored in an augmentation query data store if the quality signal indicates that the first query exceeds a performance threshold.

 References Cited about Augmentation Queries

-These were a number of references cited by the applicants of the patent, which looked interesting, so I looked them up to see if I could find them to read them and share them here.
+These were several references cited by the patent applicants, which looked interesting, so I looked them up to see if I could find them to read and share here.

 - Boyan, J. et al., A Machine Learning Architecture for Optimizing Web Search Engines,” School of Computer Science, Carnegie Mellon University, May 10, 1996, pp. 1-8. cited by applicant.